EYW wants your food photos!

 EYW wants your food stories!

-Where: Our eggs and soldiers are from Bill’s Cafe (28 St. Martin’s Courtyard), a cozy restaurant and grocery mini-chain in Covent Garden.
+Where: Our eggs and soldiers are from Bill’s Cafe (28 St. Martin’s Courtyard, map), a cozy restaurant and grocery mini-chain in Covent Garden.
 It’s a bit tricky to locate; we found it off of Slingsby Place.

 When: Mon-Fri, 8am-11pm; Sat, 9am-11pm; Sun, 9am-10:30pm

-Order: The boiled eggs and soldiers here (£3.95) are standard issue, nicely presented in their egg cups with a pile of sea salt and black pepper off to the side; the toast strips are lightly buttered.
+Order: When available, the boiled eggs and soldiers here (£3.95) are standard issue, nicely presented in their egg cups with a pile of sea salt and black pepper off to the side, and the toast strips are lightly buttered.
 Our only gripe was that the eggs were cooked maybe 30 seconds too long, so the yolks weren’t as runny as we’d prefer.
 To be safe, we’d request the eggs extra soft next time.
 Bill’s also does a good “light” vegetarian version of the full English breakfast, with poached eggs, tomato, mushroom, hummus, guacamole, and optional baked beans and/or bubble and squeak.

 Good to know: Unless your mother is making them for you, the eggs will be fully shelled when they come to your table.
 Use a knife or spoon to slice off the top, or else get to the dirtier work of tapping and peeling the upper shell.